-For those who have previously read the story of Christopher Edwin Theakston you would know that he was very naughty.
+For those who have previously read the story of Christopher Edwin Theakston you would know that he committed the crime of embezzlement.
 Unlike many of the convicts who were sent to Australia throughout the years Christopher could certainly not legitimately cry poor as the reason for his actions.
 For nearly 30 years he had held a trusted and comfortable position as a Clerk (in fact he was Chief Cashier for many of those years) within the Bank of England and, by all appearances, was doing quite well for himself.

 Appearances, however, were deceiving.
 His real situation was actually quite dire and the advice regularly given by Charles Dickens’s character, Wilkins Micawber in the novel David Copperfield springs to mind.

 Annual income twenty pounds, annual expenditure nineteen pounds nineteen and six, result happiness.
 Annual income twenty pounds, annual expenditure twenty pounds nought and six, result misery.

 Christopher was living outside his means and was most certainly indulging his whims.
 His financial position was in a miserable state and when he realised he was about to be caught out for embezzling the separate amounts of £1,000 and £100 while working for the Portsmouth branch of the Bank of England he immediately took flight.

 Before doing so, however, he gave himself a head start.
 On 21 March 1861 he wrote a note to the bank and used his frequent attacks of gout as an excuse for why he could not come to work that day.
 Perhaps testament to the good character his fellow Clerks thought him to have, they believed his note and Christopher was excused without issue.